bihor/fp_newsletter/README.md

 Es gibt auch eine deutsche Anleitung/Dokumentation zu dieser Erweiterung: https://docs.typo3.org/p/fixpunkt/fp-newsletter/master/de-de/

-Version 5.0:
-- First release for TYPO3 12.
-- Breaking: the email-templates and -partials must be changed!
-Add extensionName="FpNewsletter" to every f:translate.
-- Breaking: in template-forms the argument pluginName must be specified!
-You find them in the templates of this extension.
-- Breaking: all plugins must be changed via an update-script (in the install-tool)!

-Version 5.1:
-- Custom validator added.
-- Bugfix for TYPO3 12.

-Version 5.2:
-- Automatically set the correct PluginName in templates.
-- PHP-Bugfix.

 Version 6.0:
 - Breaking: support for direct_mail removed.
 Instead, support for the extension "mail" added.